coffin-glitch/nova-build/VERCEL_BUILD_NOTES.md

 - [Stack Overflow: ENOENT .next/lock error](https://stackoverflow.com/questions/78512345)
 - Next.js 16 known issues with Vercel builds

+**Workaround:**
+- Added `outputFileTracingIncludes` to `next.config.ts` to ensure runtime files (migrations, lib files, scripts) are included in the build
+- This helps with overall build stability and file tracing
-**Workaround:** None required - the build succeeds and deployment works despite the error message.
-If the error persists and blocks deployment, check for:
+- If the error persists and blocks deployment, check for:
   1. Empty `page.tsx` files in route groups
   2. Unnecessary page files that don't do anything
   3. Direct page imports that should be avoided
+  4. Files being read at runtime that aren't explicitly included in the build

 ## Build Optimizations